saguijs/sagui/README.md

 Sagui is a modern approach on build infrastructure to front-end projects.
 It follows an opinionated **convention over configuration** approach, providing a solid foundation so that you can focus on writing your code.

-This branch is home of the upcoming 4.x release.
+**Beta release**: This branch is home of the upcoming 4.x release.
 For the current stable release, please refer to: [3.x.x](https://github.com/pirelenito/sagui/tree/3.x.x).

 ## Features: